bluekvirus/Stage.js/implementation/HOWTO.md

 Since most of the application state comes from the server, try **NOT** to use *Model*/*Collection* directly in views.
 Managing locally cached data can backfire badly if your design requirement is vague.
 You are advised to make the data interfacing/manipulation layer as thin as possible.
 Operate on plain data object/array as much as possible. (e.g Bind pagination, sorting and filtering as view actions/listeners instead of *Collection* methods, unless you have a requirement to operate on locally cached data)

 **Important:** We introduce a unified *DATA API* for handling all the in/out of remote server data, skipping the *Model/Collection* centered way of data manipulation. *Model/Collection* are only used as dumb data snapshot object on the client side to support views.
 The goal is to make the data interfacing layer *as thin as possible*.
-You will find more details in the **Quick steps** section.
+You will find more details in the **Quickstart/Handling Data** section.

 ####Reuse view definitions?
 For views that you need to use again and again but with different configuration (e.g a Datagrid).
 Register it as a *Widget* or, in case of a basic input, an *Editor*.
 These reusable view definitions are call *Reusable*s in the framework.
 Think in terms of the **List and Container** technique as much as possible when creating them.

 ####Co-op through events
 We encourage event programming in this framework.
 We glue views into a functioning whole by using meta-events.
 Whenever an interaction or transition happens (e.g navigation, context-swap, login, error, data-ready...), instead of calling the actual *doer*s, **fire/trigger an event first and provide a default listener**, so that later the actual behavior triggered by this event can be changed without affecting the glue/interfacing logic.
-Read carefully through the **Events** subsection in **Quick steps** below so you understand how to implement and extend application behaviors mainly through events.
+Read carefully through the **Events** subsection in **Basics** below so you understand how to implement and extend application behaviors mainly through events.

 ####Application locking
 Sometimes, with Ajax or other asynchronized operations (like timer related ones), you might need to disable the application's ability to navigate through views or respond to certain events/actions.
 We have a very neat locking module for you to use in just those situations.
 The 2-level locking design allows you to decide when to use the global lock or the topic based ones to maximize your control over the availability of UIs.